moby/moby/docs/userguide/networking/work-with-networks.md

 01b5df970834b77a9eadbaff39051f237957bd35c4c56f11193e0594cfd5117c
 ```

-With the help of `--link` container4 will be able to reach container5 using the
+With the help of `--link` `container4` will be able to reach `container5` using the
 aliased name `c5` as well.

-Please note that while creating container4, we linked to a container named `container5`
+Please note that while creating `container4`, we linked to a container named `container5`
 which is not created yet.
 That is one of the differences in behavior between the
-`legacy link` in default `bridge` network and the new `link` functionality in user defined
+*legacy link* in default `bridge` network and the new *link* functionality in user defined
 networks.
-The `legacy link` is static in nature and it hard-binds the container with the
+The *legacy link* is static in nature and it hard-binds the container with the
 alias and it doesn't tolerate linked container restarts.
-While the new `link` functionality
+While the new *link* functionality
 in user defined networks are dynamic in nature and supports linked container restarts
 including tolerating ip-address changes on the linked container.

-Now let us launch another container named `container5` linking container4 to c4.
+Now let us launch another container named `container5` linking `container4` to c4.

 ```bash
 $ docker run --net=isolated_nw -itd --name=container5 --link container4:c4 busybox
 72eccf2208336f31e9e33ba327734125af00d1e1d2657878e2ee8154fbb23c7a
 ```

-As expected, container4 will be able to reach container5 by both its container name and
+As expected, `container4` will be able to reach `container5` by both its container name and
-its alias c5 and container5 will be able to reach container4 by its container name and
+its alias c5 and `container5` will be able to reach `container4` by its container name and
 its alias c4.

 ```bash